DK-Dinesh-DK/AgGrid/README.md

           csvFileName: "TableData", // To export csv file excelFileName:"TableData", // To export excel or xlsx file }}
+         exportPdfStyle={{  // exporting Pdf file height,width and oritention width:200,
+         height:400,
+         mode: "p",  // "p/portrait " or "l/landscape"
+         }
+    />

+Import Excel File:
+we can import the excel file data into table directly with the help of this feature.
+To enabling this feature will automatically show the import button in top of the table left side.It will pick only excel files and restirct is already added.

+Example:

+        <AgGrid
+            columnData={columns}
+            rowData={rows}
+            importExcel={true} // enable import buttton
         />

 Row selection using checkbox: